tigloo/SwiftySettings/README.md

 - _key_: Storage key used to load and save currently selected Option
 - _title_: Title for the OptionsButton cell
 - _secureTextEntry_: Optional flag indicating if TextField has secured content (i.e. password)
+- _autoCorrection_: Optional flag indicating if TextField has autocorrection enabled
+- _placeholderText_: Specifies the placeholder text
 - _valueChangedClosure_: Optional closure invoked when value is changed

 ## Screen